 Elevation Gain: 2,347-ft.

-The trail traverses meadows and passes a few small tarns, climbing gently as it contours beneath the ridge defining the basin’s southern wall.
-Views extend across the basin’s to the peaks and ridges to the north and west.
+The trail now traverses a meadow and passes a few small tarns as it contours beneath the ridge defining the basin’s southern wall.
+Views extend across the basin to the peaks and ridges to the north and west.

-Columbine Lake is a turquoise jewel set in a stunning glacial bowl ringed by rugged ridges and peaks over 13,000-ft.
+Columbine Lake is a turquoise jewel set in a stunning glacial bowl ringed by rugged 13,000-ft. ridges and peaks.
 Lookout Peak (13,661-ft.) rises above the southwestern end of the lake.
 The lake's shoreline invites exploration, providing multiple perspectives on the surrounding peaks.
 After taking a break, return the way you came or hike to the pass.

 Distance from Trailhead: 8.9 miles (round trip)